-Do not discuss matters related to the source where you can be overheard, bugged, tapped (phone calls) or hacked (e-mails).
+Do not discuss matters related to the source where you can be overheard, bugged, tapped or hacked.
 Remember, it is very easy to track phone records, including cell phone calls, and to use routine tracking signals to locate you.
 Switch off your phone and remove the batteries before going to meetings that need to be secret.
 Ensure you keep any notes or records relating to the source in a safe place; perhaps with a third-party who is not connected to the investigation.

-Bear in mind that in many countries, reporters and editors are tortured to reveal the names of sources.
+Bear in mind that in some countries, reporters and editors are tortured to reveal the names of sources.
 And since media offences in these countries often fall under criminal rather than civil law, verdicts may turn on your sources of information, and refusal to reveal these may count as obstruction or contempt of court, and carry a prison sentence.
 You need to devise your own limits on how far you are prepared to go to protect a source before you even embark on the investigation.

-‘My worst experience as a journalist was to have a source assassinated, because the source had a lot more information than he provided for me, but he wanted to test the waters.
-He did not want his identity revealed, but of course all the people he was involved with did not have much difficulty to work out who he was and he got wiped out.
-So, maybe as a source it’s better that you don’t feed things in dribs and drabs, so that there’s no reason to kill you, or you take the risk rather of using your name so that any action that is taken against you subsequently is very clearly in response to your whistle-blowing action.
-That’s the other side of source protection.’
+“My worst experience as a journalist was to have a source assassinated, because the source had a lot more information than he provided for me, but he wanted to test the waters.
+He did not want his identity revealed, but of course all the people he was involved with did not have much difficulty working out who he was and he got wiped out.
+So, maybe as a source it’s better that you don’t feed things in dribs and drabs, so that there’s no reason to kill you, or you take the risk rather of using your name so that any action that is taken against you subsequently is very clearly in response to your whistle-blowing action.” – Sam Sole, Mail & Guardian, Johannesburg

 However, protecting your source from harm is one of the only reasons for using a nameless source in your story.
 Anonymous sources are hard to monitor, can encourage inaccurate reporting and will certainly cause readers to have less faith in the story.
-But they may also provide first-hand, insider knowledge, important confirmation or leads to additional evidence.
+But they may also provide first-hand, insider knowledge, important confirmation or lead to additional evidence.
 Make your final decision based on the specific circumstances of your publication, the source and the story.
 Come to an agreement with the source about how you will refer to them in your story, and make their description as explicit as it is safe.
-‘An environmental scientist working with the forestry ministry’ is better than ‘a scientist’ – unless he/she is the only environmental scientist that the ministry employs.
+‘An environmental scientist working with the forestry ministry’ is better than ‘a scientist’ – unless she is the only environmental scientist that the ministry employs.